maxnce/haskell-pool/README.md

 # Haskell pool

+## Caution

+/!\ If you are an Epitech student you should be aware by now that cheating is forbidden.
+If you are going to copy paste this code, do it at your own risks.

 ## Introduction
 The Haskell Part of the paradigms seminar of Epitech.
 This quick introduction led me to discover a totally new paradigm which is functional programming.